-Children of other faiths will require a letter of support from their faith leader confirming frequency of attendance at worship.
-There is a minimum requirement of monthly attendance at a place of worship to be considered under this category.
-Where there are more than five applications priority will be given on a points basis equivalent to that used for Foundation Places.
-Where there is a need to differentiate between applications with the same points score, priority will be determined by geographic proximity to the school, by the nearest route, according to the NYCC electronic measuring system.
-If the distance between two children's homes and the school is the same, random allocation will be used as a tie-break in Priorities 3, 6, 7, 8 and 9 above to decide who has highest priority for admission.
+F. If the distance between two children's homes and the school is the same, random allocation will be used as a tie-break in Priorities 3, 6, 7, 8 and 9 above to decide who has highest priority for admission.
 This process will be independently verified.

-Appendix:
+Appendix 1:

-Church attendance is measured by the approximate number of weeks in which the person has attended a church service in the three year period immediately before the date of application.
+Church attendance is measured by the approximate number of weeks in which the person has attended a Place of Worship in the three year period immediately before the date of application.